d3b-center/pbta-tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 This folder contains scripts tasked to investigate VAFs and TMB across paired longitudinal samples for the autopsy samples in the PBTA cohort.

 ## Summary
 This pipeline investigates VAFs and TMB across matched samples.
-It produces pdf files containing the correlation of VAFs (with label genes of interest), as well as violin plots and stacked barplots for TMB of paired longitudinal samples under the following timepoints models: Diagnosis-Deceased, Progressive-Deceased, Recurrence-Deceased, Diagnosis-Progressive-Deceased, Diagnosis-Recurrence-Deceased, and Progressive-Recurrence-Deceased.
+It produces pdf files containing the correlation of VAFs (with label genes of interest), as well as violin plots and stacked barplots for TMB of paired longitudinal samples: Diagnosis-Deceased, Progressive-Deceased, Recurrence-Deceased, Diagnosis-Progressive-Deceased, Diagnosis-Recurrence-Deceased, and Progressive-Recurrence-Deceased.

 `01-preprocess-data.Rmd` is a script written to process and generate the data to create corplots.
 (1) Calculate VAFs per each Kids_First_Biospecimen_ID, (2) Select paired longitudinal samples for the autopsy samples, and (3) Add information of number of timepoints and number of biospecimen samples per each patient case.
 This script generates `maf_autopsy.tsv` and `tmb_autopsy.tsv` files for the next steps and are placed in `../../scratch`.

+`03-create-barplots.Rmd` is a script written to plot stacked barplots for mutation count per patient case and per biospecimen sample and timepoint.

 ## Folder structure